StefanSuess/Aiya-ActivitiesInYourArea/README.md

 <img src="https://user-images.githubusercontent.com/50103762/121053384-948ccf80-c7bb-11eb-90dc-6853bd2b9de1.gif" alt="Device Example Video" width="135" height="292,5">
 </p>

-> Aiya is an app for Android, Web and IOS, developed with Flutter, which allows you to find, create and join user created activities in real life.
+> Aiya is an app for Android, Web and iOS, developed with Flutter, which allows you to find, create and join user created activities in real life.

 ##### Features: